eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 + Determine if a "name" is used for an existing "variable, function, file, directory, or class"
 	\cite[\S7.3 Status of Variables]{Abbott2016,Eaton2016}
++ Note #1: The number of columns per row of an array cannot be mismatched.
+Else, it would cause an error to be thrown during interpretation/compilation/execution.

 Interesting functions regarding the status of variables